 Gilbert syndrome is more common in males, and in those with a family history.

 Often, there are no symptoms of Gilbert syndrome.
 However, people who do have symptoms may experience: Yellowing of the skin known as jaundiceJaundice of the whites of the eyesAbdominal painLoss of appetiteFatigue and weaknessDarkening of the urine

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Tests may include: Blood testsReticulocyte countTotal and direct bilirubinLiver function tests

 Blood tests are also done to rule out more serious liver diseases, such as